 Senior R&D Manager, Systems Design Engineering

-At the Xerox Research Centre of Canada (XRCC), David drives the development of materials innovation through design, process engineering, and scale-up.
-Managing the Systems Design Engineering group, he brings new technologies from concept to commercialization for both Xerox and XRCC’s client service business.
-David joined XRCC in 2011 following undergraduate and graduate studies in Chemical Engineering at McMaster University and prior to managing the SDE group, was Principal Engineer in Scale-up Engineering.
-He has published numerous journal articles and patents and received the Xerox Anne Mulcahy Inventor Award for creating a strategically important IP portfolio.
+At the Xerox Research Centre of Canada (XRCC), David drives the development of materials innovation through design, process engineering, and scale-up, bringing technologies from concept to commercialization for both Xerox and external clients.
+Currently David is Manager of the Systems Design Engineering (SDE) Group, and also leads XRCC’s Cleantech Program.
+He has brought enhanced focus to the development of novel continuous process intensification, as well as to early integration of techno‑economic analysis tools to de-risk research and commercialization pathways.
+David joined XRCC in 2011 following undergraduate and graduate studies in Chemical Engineering at McMaster University and prior to managing the SDE group, he was Principal Engineer in Scale-up Engineering.
+He has published numerous journal articles and patents and has been recognized by Xerox Corporation for creation of a strategically important IP portfolio.

 Sarah Vella is a Principal Scientist who joined XRCC in 2010.
 Her research has focused on the development of functional materials, as well as device fabrication, characterization, and validation for 3D printing and printed electronics.
 Sarah has led a number of project initiatives at XRCC including enabling technologies for photoreceptor overcoats and the development of a range of printable electronic inks.
 Sarah has also led and delivered a number of client projects related to printed electronic devices.
 She is currently leading one of the CCAMM projects with the NRC developing a sensing system using 3D printable piezoelectric materials.
 She is an author on 17 published articles and an inventor on over 50 US patents.
 Prior to joining XRCC, Sarah was an NSERC post-doctoral research fellow at Harvard University working for Prof. George M. Whitesides in materials science.
 Sarah received her Ph.D. in 2006 from the University of Windsor, Canada, with Prof. Stephen J. Loeb studying supramolecular organic chemistry.